yinbri/my-rewards-web/README.md

 # Context
-This project illustrate how to develop a web applicaiton with Angular and this is my first using Angular.
+This project illustrate how to develop a web applicaiton with Angular and this is my first high school Angular project.

 # Dependency
 This project depends on the APIs provided in other project at (https://github.com/yinbri/my-rewards-api.git).
 The API project needs to installed and tested successfully first so that this project has the needed APIs in place.